exponentcms/exponent-cms/OPTIONAL.md

 (install extension) as a 'Patch' .
 Your choice of library will depend on the desired speed or accuracy of the output.
 You may choose to not activate this feature and simply require the user to locally create a PDF file on their end from printable output.
+If you are running an older version of PHP, you may need to use an older PDF Library.

 #### mPDF